CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/transactions-in-processes.md

 In case the current Command is triggered by the Job Executor, `OptimisticLockingException`s are handled automatically using retries.
 Since this exception is expected to occur, it does not decrement the retry count.

-If the current Command is triggered by an external API call, the Camunda Engine rolls back the current transaction to the last save point (wait state).
+If the current Command is triggered by an external API call, the Operaton Engine rolls back the current transaction to the last save point (wait state).
 Now the user has to decide how the exception should be handled, if the transaction should be retried or not.
 Also consider that even if the transaction was rolled back, it may have had non-transactional side effects which have not been rolled back.

 To control the scope of transactions, explicit save points can be added before and after activities using Asynchronous Continuations.